- 🥇

 Ready to explore prediction markets?

-Browse Prediction Markets on Coinrithm - Discover thousands of active markets across politics, crypto, sports, and more.
+Browse Prediction Markets on CoinRithm - Discover thousands of active markets across politics, crypto, sports, and more.

 Want to practice trading first?
-Try Coinrithm Mock Trade - Practice crypto trading risk-free with $50,000 virtual USDT.
+Try CoinRithm Mock Trade - Practice crypto trading risk-free with $50,000 virtual USDT.

-Last Updated: February 17, 2026
+Last Updated: March 30, 2026

 Disclaimer: This article is for educational and informational purposes only.
 It is not financial, legal, or investment advice.
 Prediction markets involve financial risk - you can lose your entire investment.
 Verify the legal status of prediction markets in your jurisdiction before participating.
 Only trade money you can afford to lose.
 Platform features, fees, and availability can change at any time.
 Always verify current information directly with each platform before trading.